We are working to make transit more affordable for those with the lowest incomes.

 Metro’s stakeholder advisory group meets to provide input on the program design.

-Program update to King County Council.
+Metro gives an update about the new program development to King County Council.